Stock Trading Guides

 Example: A Farmer Locking in Future Corn Prices

-In the example of a farmer, they may want to lock in their income from their next corn crop before it is harvested.
+For example, farmers may want to lock in their income from their next corn crop before it is harvested.
 They can do this by entering into a futures contract with a buyer and agreeing on a set price for the corn at an expiration date in the future.
 This protects both parties in volatile market conditions, which could result in either higher or lower prices.
 By entering into the contract, they can ensure that regardless of what happens in the markets, both parties will receive the agreed-upon price for the corn at expiration.

 Corn Futures Contracts on TradingView